ZeroGwafa/ArchMatCounter/README.md

 ![unfiltered](/images/unfiltered.png)

-### Action Counter
-- This will track how many times materials were added to the list.

 ### Material Information
 If you mouse over any material name, it will show a small popup showing the level that it can be accessed at, the faction it is affiliated with, and locations for that material.